robmasocco/AOS-TAG/ideas.md

 The instance array comes with an associated bitmask, implemented as an array of *ulongs* with a set of macros defined in *utils/aos-tag_bitmask.h*.
 The point of this auxiliary structure is to quickly get a free spot when adding a new instance, if any.
 Given how quickly it is accessed, it is protected with a spinlock.

-# SYNCHRONIZATION
+# OPERATIONS AND SYNCHRONIZATION DETAILS

-Each synchronization scheme implemented, that makes all operations work, will now be briefly but thoroughly described.
+Each synchronization and operation scheme implemented will now be briefly but thoroughly described.
+What will not described here is a series of small operational details of the single four system calls that can easily be inferred from their source code, contained in the file *aos-tag_syscalls.c*.
 As has been stated above, these rely on a light use of:

 - Sleeping locks, in the form of mutexes and rw_semaphores.
 The last ones are used primarily as presence counters, with the ability to exclude threads when needed without holding CPUs should the optimistic spinning scheme they embed fail.